The German Supply Chain Act - Our Guide & What You Need to Know

 2. Employ more than 3,000 employees in Germany as of January 1, 2023 (or more than 1,000 employees as of January 1, 2024).

-As a consequence, organizations will almost immediately face an increased number of audits and will frequently be asked to supply data on environmental and human rights performance.
+As a consequence, organizations face an increased number of audits and are frequently asked to supply data on environmental and human rights performance.
 That is why it is essential to be duly prepared.
 To enable this, we have created a short checklist of the main obligations under the Germany Supply Chain Due Diligence Act which can guide you and your company to be on time and avoid potential penalties or repercussions.

 Stage A: Generally Applicable Obligations (regardless of identified risks or breaches)